CodeWithRahul1/SqlAgentDjangoInventory/README.md

 # SqlAgentDjangoInventory
-Geting data with sql agent for
+Geting data with sql agent for inventory